FWJay/harmony-service/README.md

 # Harmony::Service

-The Harmony Service gem simplifies creation of a Service in the Harmony Platform.
+The Harmony Service gem simplifies creation of a micro-service (Service) in the Harmony Platform.

+You can connect your Service to pages and Apps inside Harmony.
+Whenever a page or App connected to your service is triggered it will route a message through to your service with a representative class.
+You should respond with the appropriate class encapsulating any data you want to display.
+For example, if your Service recieves a ``Harmony::Service::Chart::Request``, it should return a ``Harmony::Service::Chart::Response``.

+You can find the relevant mappings [here](https://github.com/HarmonyMobile/harmony-service/blob/master/lib/harmony/service/rpc_service.rb#L95).

 ## Installation